jansucan/beginner-os-developer-diary/README.md

 # What I already know

-These are my most important sources of information about OS so far
+These are my most important sources of information about OSes so far

 - My studies at
   [Faculty of Information Technology, Czech Technical University in Prague](https://fit.cvut.cz/)